belzecue/snopek-games_sg-physics-2d/README.md

 By allowing the developer to fully control when and how physics happens, you can make your game logic fully deterministic.

-(BTW, just using a deterministic physics engine won't automaticalyl make your whole game deterministic!
+(BTW, just using a deterministic physics engine won't automatically make your whole game deterministic!
 You will need to make sure that all the rest of your game logic is deterministic too.)